Mingzhu Nerval vertical living wall experts created the best garden design art for this private art foundation in Chengdu, 2016

 The rounded leaves of some plant species, together with their intense jade colours, make them resemble pearls, as well complementing the crystal balls the deer is composed of.
 These circles and curves in turn reflect the undulating spherical display.

 Together with with Azlan Nazam and Philip Rafael of Studio Illumine, the lighting effect was conceived to give ample light for the growth of the plants, while not blinding one’s eyes when walking through the garden of this private art foundation, by selecting fixtures with highly controlled beam angles.
-The polar array of spotlights installed high above the path mixes the lighting in a manner that recalls sunlight filtering through the trees, and with the interspersing of shadow and rays of light creates the sense of a never-ending environment.
+The polar array of spotlights installed high above the path mixes the lighting in a manner that recalls sunlight filtering through trees, and with the interspersing of shadow and rays of light creates the sense of a never-ending environment.

 While the sculpture will remain a constant, its environment will ever so slowly evolve over time.
 The greenery wall backdrop design blurs the lines between reality, illusions, and dreams…